A raw or unprocessed material that can be bought or sold and is used to make something else that eventually is consumed is called a commodity.

 Commodities are used as materials in the production of goods or services.

-A commodity is a physical asset and has a monetary value as well.
+physical asset and has a monetary value as well.

 Commodity examples include those that obtained from the ground and those that have to be dug up deep underground.